 The service includes 12 months of ongoing support.
 We are here at all times to answer any questions and deal with issues should they arise.
 Most customers find the process runs smoothly once the initial information has been collected.

 It can save you time, stress and potentially money.
 The bankruptcy can be delayed if all information is not properly checked for correctness and completeness before submission to the court.
 Errors and omissions can raise the chances of queries being made at Court, prompting a fuller judicial review into your financial affairs.

-Fees There is fee starting from £250 to pay for our managed bankruptcy service, in addition to court costs of £655.
+Fees There is fee starting from £250 to pay for our managed bankruptcy service, in addition to Adjudicator and Official Receiver costs of £680.

 Can I Deal with my Debts Without Declaring Bankruptcy?